propublica/column-setter/README.md

 Begin by saving `_column-settings.scss` and `_column-setter.scss` in the same directory as your main Sass file.

+### Grid proportions

 In `_column-settings.scss`, customize your grid’s proportions by editing the values of the four variables at the top of the file (`$mar`, `$col`, `$gut`, `$pad`).
 These establish the spatial relationship between the grid’s properties.
 For an entirely fluid grid, use all unitless numbers (e.g. “`$mar: 4; $col: 3;`”).
 These will cause [`colspan()`](#colspan), Column Setter’s central function, to generate `%` values.
 Otherwise, units are allowed (e.g. “`$gut: 1em;`”), as is a mix of unitless and units (e.g. “`$col: 3; $gut: 1em;`”).
 Mixed units will cause `colspan()` to generate `calc()` values.
 When using units, keep these caveats in mind:

 * Giving `$col` a unit value is allowed but not recommended.
-* In the absence of a unitless $mar value, any unitless `$col` value will have the same effect when `$gut` has a unit value: columns will fill the available space, as if they  were all `1fr` in CSS Grid.
-The inverse is also true: any unitless `$gut` value will fill the available space when `$col` has a unit value.
+* If `$mar` and `$gut` both have unit values, giving `$col` any unitless value will make columns fill the available space, as if they were `1fr` in CSS Grid.
+Likewise, if `$mar` and `$col` both have unit values, giving `$gut` any unitless value will make gutters fill the available space.
 * Making `$mar` or `$pad` unitless will have no effect unless `$col` and/or `$gut` are also unitless.

 However you decide to define their values, **don’t delete any of these variables.** For any you don’t need to use, just assign a value of 0.
-The Column Setter demo creates a completely fluid grid by using all unitless values:
+The Column Setter demo (`demo.html`) creates a completely fluid grid by using all unitless values:

 ```scss
 $mar: 4; // Margin width